JonathanErasmus1992/TSOnline/README.md

 	To verify this open the DB toystore on phpMyAdmin and the tables will be all be there.

-After you have verified that the tables have been successfully created open up your terminal in your IDE and enter the command mvn spring-boot run.
+After you have verified that the tables have been successfully created open up your terminal in your IDE and enter the command mvn spring-boot:run.